 A motion for removal from Megan’s Law and termination of parole supervision for life can be made simultaneously.
 The motion must be supported by, among other things, an evaluation by a mental health professional (typically a psychologist of psychiatrist), to show that the person seeking termination is not a threat to the safety of others.

 Megan’s and PSL compliance can be nightmarish.
-If you are subject to the requirements of these onerous and burdensome laws and you meet the above criteria, call us.
-Don’t remain subject to Megan’s Law any longer than you have to.
+If you are subject to the requirements of these laws and you meet the above criteria, call us.
+Don’t remain subject to Megan’s Law and PSL any longer than you have to.

 We represent individuals seeking to be relieved of their Megan’s Law and Parole Supervision for Life/PSL obligations.
 If you are unfortunately subject to these statutes, satisfy the above requirements, and have had enough, call a seasoned Megan’s Law lawyer for help.